What is Counselling?

 I’m a registered and accredited member of the British Association for Counselling and Psychotherapy.
 This means that I follow a professional ethical framework, offer a professional standard of work and undertake ongoing training and supervision.

 How can I access my Counsellor?

-At present I am offering remote sessions.
-You can choose either work through a secure tailored online video platform or via phone.
+At present I am offering both face to face and remote sessions.
+Face to face sessions take place in line with BACP Covid recommendations.
+For remote sessions you can choose either work through a secure tailored online video platform or via phone.
 It is useful to think about which channel enables you to feel more comfortable or which is easier for you to access.

 How long is a Counselling session and how many will I need?

 Each counselling session lasts at least 50 minutes, this is generally referred to as a ‘therapeutic hour’.

 The number of sessions varies from person to person and is dependent on a number of factors.
 Rather than booking a number of sessions at once I suggest that clients book as they go along, simply committing to whether or not they wish to attend a further session.
 Once you’ve started counselling you may find you only need a few sessions to enable the changes you want in your life.
 Or you may feel you need longer term work.
 This will be reviewed and discussed on a regular basis.